yogeshgosavi/Midjourney-Prompt-Enhancer-Chrome-Extension/README.md

 ## Installation

 Download the Extension:
-Click on "Code" > "Download ZIP."
+- Click on "Code" > "Download ZIP."
-Extract the downloaded ZIP file to a folder on your computer.
+- tract the downloaded ZIP file to a folder on your computer.
-Load the Extension in Your Browser:
+- Load the Extension in Your Browser:
   Open your Chromium-based browser (such as Google Chrome, Microsoft Edge, or Brave).
   Enter chrome://extensions/ in the address bar and press Enter to open the Extensions page.
   In the top-right corner, toggle on "Developer mode."
-Click the "Load unpacked" button.
+- Click the "Load unpacked" button.
   Navigate to and select the folder where you extracted the extension files.
-Access the Extension:
+- Access the Extension:
   After loading, the extension icon should appear in your browser's toolbar.
   If the icon is not visible, click the Extensions menu (puzzle piece icon), locate your extension, and click the pin icon to add it to the toolbar.

 ## How to Use